Interpretation templates

 60:89=3 [60-89 age group]", append = FALSE)

-Independent variable first (agenew), dependent variable second (health)
+Independent variable first (agegroups), dependent variable second (health)

-Age groups have an effect on the condition of health since the p value is LESS than 0.05.
-We can conclude that age groups have substantially different health conditions.
+Age group has an effect on the condition of health since the p value is less than 0.05.
+We can conclude that 18-39 age group, 40-59 age group, and 60-89 age group have substantially different health conditions.

 Slides: chisquare